I’m in the camp that interest rates will stay low for years to come because of the following reasons:

 The interesting thing about this chart is that whenever there is a recession (grey columns), the Fed has cut interest rates to help spur economic growth and employment.
 The Fed seems to OVER cut rates compared to the decline in the 10-year yield, and therefore has to hurry up and raise rates five years later.

-If history is any guide, there is a high probability that the Fed will start raising rates at the end of 2015, and for the next several years as inflationary pressure builds up.
 The stock markets are all at record highs, housing is making a strong comeback, and the US unemployment rate is at 5.1%.
 All factors point towards higher inflation.
 Too much inflation is bad for buyers of goods like housing, food, clothing.
 Inflation will be the biggest cause of war between the haves and the have-nots.

 But here’s the thing.
 Even if the Fed jacks up rates from 0.25% to 2%, the 10-year yield will probably increase by LESS than the 1.75% increase.
 Why?
 Because the 10-year yield is dictated by the market, and the market still won’t believe in aggressively higher long-term inflation given the 30+ year downward trend.
 Just look at the Fed Funds Rate from 2004-2007.
 The move up was huge, yet the 10-year yield stayed relatively constant.